census-instrumentation/opencensus-service/README.md

 ## <a name="config-file"></a>Configuration

-The OpenCensus Service (both the Agent and Collector) is configured via a config.yaml file.
+The OpenCensus Service (both the Agent and Collector) is configured via a YAML file.
 In general, you need to configure one or more receivers as well as one or more exporters.
 In addition, diagnostics can also be configured.

 ### <a name="config-receivers"></a>Receivers

 A receiver is how you get data into the OpenCensus Service.
 One or more receivers can be configured.
-By default, the ``opencensus`` receiver is enabled on the OpenCensus Agent while no receivers are enabled on the OpenCensus Collector.
+By default, the ``opencensus`` receiver is enabled on the OpenCensus Service (both the Agent and Collector).

 A basic example of all available receivers is provided below.
 For detailed receiver configuration, please see the [receiver README.md](receiver/README.md).